Contributing to Meshery's End-to-End Tests

 make test-setup-ui

-Run the test cases:
+Run the all project and test cases:

 make test-ui